AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 .. note::

-    It a host implementation detail as to how a host actually attaches real clips to a plugin.
+    It is a host implementation detail as to how a host actually attaches real clips to a plugin.
 For instance, a host may allow a YUVA clip to be wired to an input that asks for RGBA only.
 However it must map the clip to RGBA in a manner that is transparent to the plugin.
 Similarly for any